21 Things to do in Slovenia for Free!

 Where to stay in Slovenia

-Depending on which region you stay in here are some budget-friendly options you should look at:
+Depending on which region you stay in here are some budget-friendly options of the best places to stay in Slovenia.

 Ljubljana (From £9.50 a night)

 - Zeppelin Hostel – Modern, trendy and close to town!

 - Vila Veselova – It has a homely feel with free breakfast included too.

 Lake Bled (From £11.99 a night)